KinnTan/QuizCLI/README.md

     }
   ]
   ```
+To easily create files in this format, use [Quiz Builder CLI](https://github.com/KinnTan/quiz_builder_cli).

 * Files are validated before use, and malformed or non-JSON files will be rejected.
 * Users can retry with another quiz or exit the program after completing a quiz.